ADORSYS-GIS/openstack/docs/tutorials/netbird_wazuh_integration.md

   web server running inside your Multipass VM to the public internet.
 This approach is free and widely used for development and testing.`

-- And the best one that suits for this purpose is using a Cloudflare tunneling service that will actually give us a fake public IP that we can somehow use
+- The best one that suits this purpose is using a Cloudflare tunneling service that will actually give us a fake public IP that we can somehow use

 I use Cloudflare to create a public domain name that my NetBird cloud could use